themangosteen/lpy-lsystems-blender-addon/README.txt

     however this should not be confused with the graphical turtle interpretation!
     Once homomorphisms are applied the L-string cant be used for stepwise production, thus two L-strings have to be stored.
-BUTTON Interpret L-string via Turtle Graphics
+BUTTON Interpret L-string via Turtle Graphics:
     Interpret current L-string via graphical turtle interpretation.
     No production.
-BUTTON Produce Step and Interpret
+BUTTON Produce Step and Interpret:
-    Apply one production step and interpret (for convenience).
+    Apply a single production step and interpret.

 --- MATERIALS ---

-Lindenmaker adds material slots to the internode and objects or the respective mesh polygons if no hierarchy used, and assigns existing materials from the global material list (which is usually sorted alphabetically) by the currently set turtle material index!
-Thus basically random materials will be applied initially.
-The idea is that the important thing is to add material slots which can then be edited afterwards (as specifying materials before interpretation would make it impossible to preview the result).
+Lindenmaker adds material slots to the default internode object (or for corresponding mesh polygons if a single object is produced) and alphabetically assigns existing materials to them from the material list of the Blender scene depending on the currently set turtle material index.
+Thus basically, random materials will be applied initially.
+The idea is that these generated material slots can then be edited after interpretation, when the result is inspected.
 To avoid unintentional modifications of global materials that are already used in other objects (shared materials might be intended but not always), a "single user" copy of the material can be made from the materials panel.